Index:

 Zohra Ahmed

 Zohra is currently a senior attending Notre Dame of Maryland University.
 She became a member of Marsh lab in August of 2022 and is investigating the effects of stroke on lipid levels.
-She intends to graduate with a bachelors in psychology and minor in biology in May 2023 and will matriculate into A.T.
+She graduated with a bachelors in psychology and minor in biology in May 2023 and has since started Medical School A.T.
 Still University Osteopathic Medical School in August 2023.

 .